 So some people choose to believe that the Dafne coinage was named after this fortress mentioned by Procopius, when the coins and the fort might not be connected at all!
 Remember, that Procopius was also writing more than two hundred years after the fact.
 The fort was also on the north bank of the Danube, so a bridge would have been needed.

-Chronicle was written by an anonymous Byzantine writer.
-He identified
+by an anonymous Byzantine writer.
+He identified himself as a

 According to the Paschal Chronicle,2